 Homemade Mexican hot chocolate is the ultimate in warmth and coziness.
-It’s one of my preferred Christmas and winter drinks – just nothing better than sitting by the fireplace with a cup of Mexican hot chocolate, a good book and warm socks.
+It’s one of my preferred Christmas and winter drinks – just nothing better than sitting by the fireplace with a cup of Mexican hot chocolate, a good book, and warm socks on my feet.
 All three are comforting and stress-relieving, especially after a long day at work.
 And best of all, the ingredients in Mexican hot chocolate come with a myriad of super health benefits.

-Let’s face it, the ingredient list in those grocery store single serve hot chocolate powder packets is very…concerning…to me, anyway.
-Let’s look at a list of ingredients from the nutrition label of a well-known brand of hot chocolate: Sugar, corn syrup, modified whey, cocoa (processed with alkali), hydrogenated coconut oil, nonfat milk, calcium carbonate, less than 2% of: salt, dipotassium phosphate, mono- and diglycerides, artificial flavor.
-All I can say is “oh my!”
+Let’s face it, the ingredient list in the single-serve hot chocolate powder packets is very…concerning…to me, anyway.
+The following is a list of ingredients from the nutrition label of a well-known brand of hot chocolate: Sugar, corn syrup, modified whey, cocoa (processed with alkali), hydrogenated coconut oil, nonfat milk, calcium carbonate, less than 2% of salt, dipotassium phosphate, mono- and diglycerides, artificial flavor.
+All I can say is “Oh my!”
 Who needs all those ingredients and artificial flavor when you can use real food, healthy ingredients?
 Even though this delicious hot chocolate treat is a bit indulgent, you will definitely feel good about the healthy ingredient list as well as making it as a “gift from your own kitchen.”

 Delicious Mexican Hot Chocolate Recipe